Less Stuff, More Satisfaction

 Buy and do less in order to experience more fulfillment.

 Happiness comes from meeting needs and desires.
 So to achieve satisfaction, you must discover what you need and want.
-Take some time to ponder these questions.
+Take some time to ponder these three questions.

-Why are you celebrating this holiday?
+1. Why are you celebrating this holiday?

 It's easy to go through the motions, to work at a to-do list simply because it exists.
 But any holiday is just a date on a calendar until you give it significance.